 Absurdly Powerful Student Council — Subverted.
 While the beginning — with quirky, ridiculously talented girls forcing a mostly normal guy into their ranks — seems like a setup for this, all of the student council tasks that are shown are relatively mundane.

 Adaptation Expansion — The anime adds some scenes and builds upon most of the gags from the yonkoma.
-An extreme example would be the two School Trip arcs; what happened at the locations of the trip were never narrated in the manga.
+An extreme example would be the two Class Trip arcs; what happened at the locations of the trip were never narrated in the manga.